Asadtop4ik/time-scheduler/README.md

-Here’s a sample **README.md** file for your GitHub repository that explains what was done in this project, including the setup, functionality, and testing process.
-You can customize it further based on your preferences.

----

 # Time Scheduler

 This is a Django-based project that implements a **monthly payment processing system** for students with payment plans.
 It includes functionality for scheduling tasks using **Celery** and **Celery Beat**, as well as unit tests to validate the payment processing logic.